huggingface/transformers/docs/source/model_doc/mluke.rst

     model = LukeModel.from_pretrained('studio-ousia/mluke-base')

-Note that mLUKE has its own tokenizer, based on :class:`~transformers.MLukeTokenizer`.
+Note that mLUKE has its own tokenizer, :class:`~transformers.MLukeTokenizer`.
 You can initialize it as
 follows:

 .. code-block::